 2011 — Printing operations cease in Watertown and the paper is now printed, inserted, bundled and labeled in Janesville and trucked to Watertown, all in less time than it took for the same work in Watertown.

-2012 — With printing operations ended in Watertown, the circulation/distribution center at 121 W. Main St. is sold and is now a retail store.
+2012 — With printing operations ended in Watertown, the circulation/distribution center at 121 W. Main St. is sold and became a retail store.

 2013 — Completely new computer system for the news and production departments is installed and put into full operation.